 If you're staying downtown or even nearby in SoMa, a car is expensive hindrance - it's not unusual to pay $50 nightly or more at hotels with prime locations around Union Square and Nob Hill, and that's on top of whatever you're paying if this is a car you've rented.
 Furthermore, it's easy to get to downtown hotels via Bay Area Rapid Transit (BART) from SFO and, with just a little more time and effort, Oakland - here's a guide to airport transit via BART into San Francisco.
 From the BART stations on Market Street downtown, many hotels are within a 5- to 15-minute walk.
 If you are planning a day trip or two outside of the city - maybe a quick hop over the Marin Headlands or around the East Bay - you can always rent a car just for the day from a downtown rental agency (virtually all of the major car-rental companies have downtown locations, and at these branches, you'll usually save money since you're not charged airport taxes and surcharges).
 If you're staying in one of the outlying San Francisco neighborhoods, such as the Castro or Hayes Valley, a car might make more sense, and some B&Bs and inns out this way do offer free or very affordable parking, but even in these areas, you can probably make due just as well using cabs and public transit.

-There are few settings more romantic and magical in San Francisco than that of the stylish Scarlet Huntington (1075 California St., 415-474-5400), which rises high atop prestigious Nob Hill, directly across from neatly manicured Huntington Park and diagonally across the street from iconic Grace Cathedral (famous for its Keith Haring altarpiece in the AIDS chapel and its amusing role in Armistead Maupin's Tales of the City).
+There are few settings more romantic and magical in San Francisco than that of the stylish Huntington Hotel, which rises high atop prestigious Nob Hill, directly across from neatly manicured Huntington Park and diagonally across the street from iconic Grace Cathedral (famous for its Keith Haring altarpiece in the AIDS chapel and its amusing role in Armistead Maupin's Tales of the City).
 Built in the early '20s and named for one the Big Four railroad titans of California, Collis P. Huntington, the 12-story Georgia-style building exudes history, and its original construction as an apartment building results in unusually spacious and livable rooms and suites - just 134 in total.
-After its purchase and rebranding as the Scarlet Huntington, the hotel completed an impressive $15 million makeover in 2014 - the building has kept its best historical elements, including the dark paneling and vintage photographs in the clubby and retro-cool Big 4...
-Restaurant as well as the absolutely stunning three-level Nob Hill Spa, complete with an indoor infinity pool and a large outdoor balcony with skyline views.
+The hotel completed an impressive $15 million makeover in 2014 - the building has kept its best historical elements, including the dark paneling and vintage photographs in the clubby and retro-cool Big 4 Restaurant as well as the absolutely stunning three-level Nob Hill Spa, complete with an indoor infinity pool and a large outdoor balcony with skyline views.

-If you're keen on history, book a room in the original Landmark Building, whose accommodations... come in a wide range of configurations and styles and retain many original details, such as elaborate moldings and high ceilings.
+If you're keen on history, book a room in the original Landmark Building, whose accommodations come in a wide range of configurations and styles and retain many original details, such as elaborate moldings and high ceilings.
+In 2018, a major renovation on this wing was completed.
 This wing is undergoing a major renovation in 2016 that will add some modern touches, but you can expect these rooms to keep their classic aesthetic.
 In the Pacific Tower, huge bay windows offer stunning downtown skyline views, especially from upper floors, and rooms tend to be a bit larger but also more uniform - a plus or a minus, depending on what you're looking for.
-Note that atop the tower, the Imperial Floor is home to one of the most stunning event and wedding spaces in the city - it's hosted many LGBT ceremonies.
-The Westin guest amenities include the below-ground, 4,600-square-foot St. Francis Renewal Spa and its 24/7 workout facility plus several notable dining venues, including a casual coffeebar and cafe Caruso's (check out the delicious and colorful macarons); the venerable Clock Bar, a favorite spot to meet friends, enjoy cocktails, and nosh tasty bar snacks; the elegant Oak Room, long a top destination for power breakfasts and lunches and classic American dinner fare; and the San Francisco outpost of Michael Mina's swank eatery, Bourbon Steak.
+Note that atop the tower, the Imperial Floor is home to one of the most stunning event and wedding spaces in the city - it's hosted many LGBTQ ceremonies.
+The Westin guest amenities include the below-ground, 4,600-square-foot St. Francis Renewal Spa and its 24/7 workout facility plus several notable dining venues, including a casual coffeebar and cafe Caruso's (check out the delicious and colorful macarons); the venerable Clock Bar, a favorite spot to meet friends, enjoy cocktails, and nosh tasty bar snacks; the elegant Oak Room, long a top destination for power breakfasts and lunches and classic American dinner fare.